Now or Never (Lead album)

-Now or Never (stylized as NOW OR NEVER) is the sixth studio album by Japanese hip-hop group Lead.
-It was their first album to chart in the top ten on the Oricon charts since their debut album Life On Da Beat (2003) coming in at #6 and remaining on the charts for two weeks.
+Now or Never is the sixth studio album by Japanese hip-hop group Lead, released on July 18, 2012, under the Pony Canyon label.
+It was their first album to chart in the top ten on the Oricon charts since their debut album Life on da Beat (2003) coming in at #6 and remaining on the charts for two weeks.

-The album was their first album in four years and contained four preluding singles: GiraGira Romantic, Speed Star★, Hurricane and Wanna Be With You.
-Both Hurricane and Wanna Be With You charted in the top ten, with Wanna Be With You charting at #3.
+The album was their first album in four years and contained four preluding singles: "GiraGira Romantic", "Speed Star", "Hurricane" and "Wanna Be with You".
+Both "Hurricane" and "Wanna Be with You" charted in the top ten, with "Wanna Be with You" charting at #3.
 It was their first album to be released in multiple editions: CD, CD+DVD and two 2CD editions with different content.

-Now or Never was their last album with lead vocalist Hiroki Nakadoi, whereas, after their following single Still, he left the group due to feelings of inadequacy.
+Now or Never was their last album with lead vocalist Hiroki Nakadoi, as, after their following single "Still", he left the group due to feelings of inadequacy.